jsoma/tabletop/README.md

 **Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.

+**Empty rows are trouble.** If you have a row that's completely empty, Google doesn't return any rows after the empty row.
+As a result, you need to make sure every line in your spreadsheet has data in it.

 ## If you are having trouble

 Turn on debugging by passing `debug: true` when you initialize Tabletop.
 Check out the console, I try to keep my error messages chatty and informative.
+Or just email me at [jonathan.soma@gmail.com](mailto:jonathan.soma@gmail.com), I'm happy to help!

 ## Tabletop.js in the wild